-UB Music‑que — Using Music to Better Your Quality of Life
+UB Music‑que — Using Music to Enrich Quality of Life

 Drawing on Dominique’s extensive background in ecological, trauma‑informed, and grief-informed, UB Music-que is grounded in Dr. Stanley Greenspan’s DIR/Floortime model of care, where healing is achieved through as a relationship built through shared musical explorations and creativity.